 Lion Guardians is a Kenyan-based conservation organization devoted to protecting the king of beasts.
 Combining cutting-edge research with community participation, the Lion Guardians work with local Maasai tribes, giving them the tools to “effectively mitigate conflicts between people and wildlife, monitor lion populations, and help their own communities live with lions.”
 These animals are as crucial to the environment as they are to the local economy; by keeping them alive, Lion Guardians ensures a critical stream of revenue (through tourism) continues to reach and empower these tribes.
 To learn more about Lion Guardians click here.

-Temple is honored to serve on the advisory board of the Big Life Foundation.
-Dedicated to community uplift and environmental conservation, the Big Life Foundation protects over 1.6 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem of East Africa.
-The Big Life Foundation safeguards wildlife and wildlands by partnering with local communities, and specifically, with Maasai rangers.
+Temple is honored to serve on the advisory board of Big Life Foundation.
+Dedicated to community uplift and environmental conservation, Big Life Foundation protects over 1.6 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem of East Africa.
+Big Life Foundation safeguards wildlife and wildlands by partnering with local communities, and specifically, with Maasai rangers.
 From cheetahs and lions, to East Africa’s largest population of elephants, this organization fights tirelessly to preserve the integrity and biodiversity of the natural landscape.

 As a company, we believe in preserving Earth’s natural beauty, and making sure that every child has an education.
 We are dedicated to providing whatever aid we can to help make this possible.
-To learn more about The Big Life Foundation, or to donate click here.
+To learn more about Big Life Foundation, or to donate click here.
 Please stay tuned for events we will be doing to support Big Life.